fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

      Thumb hold:                            C+M AGr
 ```

 This layer works without the Shift key.
 Numbers are on the home row.
 The corresponding shifted number symbols are in the upper row (except '#' and '@', which are replacing '<' and '>' on the base layer).
+This should be intuitive for users of TKL keyboards.

-'<' and '>' keep their normal positions, so the only thing that changes is the "Shift" key used to activate them.
-Pipe takes the place of Slash.
-Plus and Equals take the remaining right-hand bottom-row keys.
-This puts most of the common math and logical operators on the right hand.
+'<' and '>' keep their normal positions, so the only thing that changes is the "Shift" key used to activate them. '|' takes the place of '/'. '+' and '=' take the remaining right-hand bottom-row keys, which puts most of the common math and logical operators on the right hand.

-The left bottom row has brackets, curly braces and Backslash.
+The left bottom row has brackets, curly braces and '\'.
 The nested arrangement of the brackets around the curly braces makes the "[]" bigram easier to type than having the closed bracket on the ring finger.

 The right thumb types double quotes and '-'.
 Since '-' is often surrounded by Space, it uses the same key as Space.
 That way the right thumb doesn't need to jump when typing such sequences.
 A second AltGr mod-tap key is added in the left bottom row to allow modifying the two symbols on the right thumb.